 In the legal profession, cases are often taken up by attorneys on a pro bono basis for altruistic reasons.
 The same is true in other business niches.
 If you’re in it to help out a fellow business, the goodwill you will generate from doing free work for that business might outweigh the lack of income.

 Compensation isn’t the only reason for going into business.
 But it’s a primary motivation for many entrepreneurs.
-It might be that you feel h2ly that you should be compensated for all your work.
+It might be that you feel compensation for all your work is warranted.
 Or, you might not be able to afford to work for free.
 If this describes you, you should freely decline unpaid work.

 If you don’t want to do free work, you can instead work for a nominal fee rather than none at all.